CSUChico-CSCI340/CSCI340-Scheduler/README.md

 So if you get all of them working you'll get 100%.

 ## Hand In Instructions
 You only have to change schedule.c.
-You need to upload schedule.c to the https://turnin.ecst.csuchico.edu/ page to mark your completion time.
-There will be a turnin submission for each of the different schedulers so make sure you submit to the correct scheduler submission.
+You need to upload schedule.c to the INGInious submission pages to mark your completion time.
+There will be a INGInious submission for each of the different schedulers so make sure you submit to the correct scheduler submission.

 ## References
 1. Wikipedia.
 “Scheduling (computing)”.
 Wikipedia, The Free Encyclopedia.
 2012. http://en.wikipedia.org/wiki/Process_scheduler.
 Online; accessed 16-February-2014.